NguyenHien2711/Data-Analysis-project/README.md

-Welcome to my repository!<p>
-I’m learning to code, interested in data analytics and data science, aiming to be hired by March of 2023<p>
-This repository have been created with intention to practise and showcase my skillsets.<p>
 # Case study description <br>
 **Description:** Geely Auto is a leading automobile manufacturer based in Hangzhou that plans to expand business to the American market through establishing manufacturing factories with ambition to win against both domestic and European competitors in the US market. <p>
 **Objectives:**  <p>